 TIP: Not a fan of goat's cheese?
 Don't worry, these burgers will still be delicious without!

 - Just before the wedges are finished cooking, pop the brioche buns into the oven to warm through, 2-3 mins.

 - When everything is ready, spread some mayo over each bun base.

-- Add the burger and sliced tomato then close with the bun lid.
+- Add the burger, a drizzle of sweet chilli, sliced tomato then close with the bun lid.